 Food and Nutrition is studied in Year 8.
-A second unit of food is optional in Year 8 and Food is a choice subject in all other year levels.
+Food is a choice subject at all other year levels.
 The Design process requires students to identify and investigate a need or opportunity, develop ideas, create a solution and evaluate products and processes.

 Year 8 students experience an introduction to safe management practices and participate in practical applications.
 Year 9 and 10 are full semester courses and offer a range of topics.
-Senior school, students choose a variety of courses including Food and Hospitality, Food Innovation and Child Studies.
+Senior school students choose a variety of courses including Food and Hospitality, Food Innovation and Child Studies.

-Jason Price - Senior Leader Technology and ICT Systems Email Jason.Price447@schools.sa.ed.au
+Jason Price, Senior Leader Technology and ICT Systems Email: Jason.Price447@schools.sa.edu.au